Bridget Jones's Diary: Accolades

+Home media

+The film was released on VHS and DVD in the United States on 9 October 2001 by Miramax Home Entertainment.
+It was later released on Blu-ray on 19 July 2011 by Lionsgate Home Entertaimment.

 Musical adaptation

 In 2009, it was reported the film version was being adapted into a musical, set to be performed in London's West End, although no premiere date was set.
 British musician Lily Allen wrote the score and lyrics, and Stephen Daldry, best known for his Tony award-winning work on the West End and Broadway productions of Billy Elliot, was in talks to direct, joined by his co-worker Peter Darling, who was said to serve as choreographer.
 Workshops for the show began with television actress and star of Legally Blonde, Sheridan Smith, in the title role.
 To date, a full production of the musical has not been mounted.